 Excess & Reimbursement Level

-Choosing a higher excess or lower reimbursement percentage (e.g. 70% instead of 80%) reduces your premium.
-For British Shorthairs, weigh this against the likelihood of claims for hereditary conditions like HCM and PKD.
+A higher excess or lower benefit percentage reduces your premium.
+For British Shorthairs, balance the savings against the breed's likelihood of hereditary and obesity-related claims.
+The GapOnly system at participating vets simplifies claiming.

 📈